fbpx

 Consequently, the lad was positively bursting with energy and enthusiasm for the road.
 I understood his urgency and I look forward to hearing what he decides to do.

-Of the evening talks I particularly enjoyed that Emily Chappell.
+Of the evening talks, I particularly enjoyed that of Emily Chappell.
 Her selection of photographs features her vast array of bikes in exotic locations.
 Emily tells a great anecdote.
 I encourage you to seek her out.

 Fully loaded